 Ways to prevent airborne diseases include the following:

-The management of airborne infections is with a multidisciplinary team aided by hospital guidelines and rules.
-All healthcare workers including the nurse have a vital role in preventing airborne infections.
-An interdisciplinary team approach involving clinicians and nurses will produce the best results in preventing the spread of infections.
+The management of airborne infections is with an interprofessional team aided by hospital guidelines and rules.
+All healthcare workers including the nurse have a vital role in preventing airborne infections. an interprofessional team approach involving clinicians and nurses will produce the best results in preventing the spread of infections.
 The following principles should apply:

 |||Gammon J,Hunt J, A review of isolation practices and procedures in healthcare settings.
 British journal of nursing (Mark Allen Publishing).
 2018 Feb 8 [PubMed PMID: 29412028]|